lacchain/lacchain-cli/README.md

 ## LACChain CLI

-This is a command line client to operate a LACChain node.
+This is a command line client to operate a LACChain node in the LACChain Besu Network.

 ## Prerequisites